vitslavicek/pdf-efficient-loader/README.md

 npm install pdf-efficient-loader
 ```

-**Note:** The library includes `canvas` as a dependency for Node.js compatibility.
-If you encounter installation issues with canvas (especially on AWS Lambda or Docker), see the [Canvas Installation Guide](https://github.com/Automattic/node-canvas#installation).
+**Note:** The library uses `@napi-rs/canvas` for Node.js compatibility.
+This provides better performance and easier deployment compared to node-canvas, with no system dependencies required.

 ## 🎯 Usage